alinabozynski/bozynski_alina_ui_garden_build_checks/README.md

 Now open localhost:8018 in a browser!

-## Pull and run the application image from my Hub
+## Pushing to this repo automaticaly creates an image.
+Pull and run the application image from my Hub

 ### `docker pull abozynski/bozynski_alina_coding_assignment13`